akhilvengode/jobs/README.md

 # Job listing App

 Simple UI which lists the available job openings.
-It supports a filter feature which is used to filer the list with respect to the technology.
+It supports a filter feature which is used to filter the list with respect to the technology.

 ## Available Scripts